bustoutsolutions/siesta/README.md

     inject a custom networking provider if you want to use a different networking library
 - Debug-friendly, customizable logging
 - Written in Swift with a great [Swift-centric API](https://bustoutsolutions.github.io/siesta/api/), but…
-- …also works great from Objective-C thanks to a compatibility layer
+- …also works great from Objective-C thanks to a compatibility layer.
-- Lightweight (~2000 LOC).
+- Lightweight.
 Won’t achieve sentience and attempt to destroy you.
 - [Robust regression tests](https://bustoutsolutions.github.io/siesta/specs/)
 - [Documentation](https://bustoutsolutions.github.io/siesta/guide/)